The financial industry trained us to fear volatility.

 If you’re managing client emotions during every market move, reframing risk is the key to trust and retention.

-Volatility is just movement.
+Volatility is a signal.

-Risk is destruction.
+Risk is a consequence.

 © 2025 | TheMarkJohnson™ | All Rights Reserved